Raikir-i-sh/DontStarveMods/README.md

 change gameplay drastically .
 It's upto you to disable those in mods menu if u want.

 Installation : Make a 'mods' named folder where launcher.exe is present .
 Put all these files there .
 Done !!!
 If game crashes , try enabling each mod one by one.
+All the description of Mods can be found in the mods menu inside the game.